What is a Female Pelvic Ultrasound?

 - Abnormalities or changes to the shape of the bladder

-- Diagnosing the cause of unexplained pelvic pain
+- The cause of unexplained pelvic pain

-What Steps must I Take to Prepare for a Pelvic Ultrasound?
+How to Prepare for my Pelvic Ultrasound?